Advanced & Defensive Driving Courses: Multiple Drivers

 How a Course Runs:

-1. An Initial Drive – This allows our tutors to assess the drivers level of experience and skill after the initial introductions and vehicle safety checks.
-We ask a driver drive the way they normally do with no input from the tutor, for around 20 minutes.
+1. An Initial Drive – This allows our tutors to assess the driver’s level of experience and skill after the initial introductions and vehicle safety checks.
+We ask a driver to drive the way they normally do without input from the tutor for around 20 minutes.

 We provide a risk assessment for each driver at the end, which will be High, Medium or Low risk.
 A pdf report will be sent to you around 3 days after each training session.

 - The development of mental skills for better driving and understanding the factors which affect your processing skills when driving